cferdinandi/gmt-wordpress-for-web-apps/README.md

   * Initial GitHub Release (previously self-hosted).

 ## License
-WordPress for Web Apps is licensed under [WTFPL](http://www.wtfpl.net/).
+WordPress for Web Apps is free to use under the [MIT License](http://gomakethings.com/mit/).